 - Mobility and usage of the applications across mobile devices

 ResultsWe have worked with both G Suite and Office 365 for many years.
 Nonetheless, it was surprising to actually see spelled out how far Office 365 has come in recent years.
 Another surprising element is how much Microsoft has managed to offer with their cloud platform what was traditionally considered only enterprise-ready when done on-premise.
 The entry level G Suite Basic and Business packages fall far short of what would be usable in a security conscious and regulated firm.
 The are significant gaps when it comes to security and auditing, which would require complexity and investment in third party products to mitigate.
 Hentsū would recommend G Suite Enterprise for a firm with financial regulations and security requirements.
 The battle of features between G Suite Enterprise and Office 365 E3 is a far more interesting.
 Office 365 has some obvious advantages, such as licensing for Microsoft Office across a range of devices is included in the price and its offline capabilities.
 There are some less obvious advantages, and these were highlighted for us recently.
-For example with S/MIME end to end encryption Office 365 is the clear leader here, and it is far more capable to be locked down to create a security sandbox similar to on-premise. [/et_pb_text][/et_pb_column][/et_pb_row][et_pb_row _builder_version="3.25" background_size="initial" background_position="top_left" background_repeat="repeat"][et_pb_column type="4_4" _builder_version="3.25" custom_padding="|||" custom_padding__hover="|||"][et_pb_text admin_label="About Us Footer" _builder_version="3.0.106" saved_tabs="all" background_layout="light" global_module="1978"]
+For example with S/MIME end to end encryption Office 365 is the clear leader here, and it is far more capable to be locked down to create a security sandbox similar to on-premise. [/et_pb_text][/et_pb_column][/et_pb_row][et_pb_row _builder_version="3.25" background_size="initial" background_position="top_left" background_repeat="repeat"][et_pb_column type="4_4" _builder_version="3.25" custom_padding="|||" custom_padding__hover="|||"][et_pb_text admin_label="About Us Footer" _builder_version="3.0.106" global_module="1978" saved_tabs="all"]

-.
 Looking to start small or deploy large environments, coming from a discretionary, quant or multi asset background, or migrate from your legacy private cloud environment – Hentsū can help with your technology requirements: